mwhesse/whisper-assistant-vscode/README.md

 ffmpeg -list_devices true -f dshow -i dummy
 ```

-## Using Whisper Assistant with Cursor.so
+## Using WhisperX Assistant with Cursor.so

-To enhance your development experience with Cursor.so and Whisper Assistant, follow these simple steps:
+To enhance your development experience with Cursor.so and WhisperX Assistant, follow these simple steps:

 1. Start the recording: Press `Command+M` (Mac) or `Control+M` (Windows).
 2. Speak your instructions clearly.